Lion Air Inflight Experience

 Their terminal and departure lounge is beautifully laid out and decorated in traditional Indonesian style on the ground floor.
 On all sides are windows with views over luxuriant, well maintained gardens.

 Lion Air is Indonesia’s largest privately run airline, the second largest low-cost airline in Southeast Asia after AirAsia.
-It is the second largest airline of Indonesia, flying to more than 79 destinations in Indonesia, Singapore, Malaysia and Saudi Arabia.
+In fact, it is the second largest airline of Indonesia, flying to more than 79 destinations in Indonesia, Singapore, Malaysia and Saudi Arabia.

-They also include charter routes to China and Hong Kong.
+Lion Air also offers charter routes to China and Hong Kong.

 We had booked our flight several weeks previously, using the Indonesian Tiket.com website.
 We paid a total of IDR 317,000 (€22) per person, and received our eTickets by email.
 Our flight included a check-in luggage allowance of 20 kg per person, and a carry-on baggage allowance of 7 kg.